-In an article published in 2011 in the International Journal of Cosmetic Science, scientists wrote that for women with premenstrual acne, comedone extraction is most beneficial when done at the time of ovulation.
+In an article published in 2011 in the International Journal of Cosmetic Science, the authors of the article wrote that for women with premenstrual acne, comedone extraction is most beneficial when done at the time of ovulation.
 This should prevent the formation of inflammatory acne lesions like papules and pustules before it has a chance to begin.7

-To sum up what we know from the limited research to date, comedone extraction seems to help with mild, non-inflammatory acne, at least temporarily, and may be a useful addition to other acne treatments.
-However, when it comes to cystic acne, comedone extraction seems to make this type of acne worse.
+To sum up what we know from the limited research to date, comedone extraction might help with non-inflammatory acne, at least temporarily, and may be a useful addition to other acne treatments.
+However, it should be reserved for only non-inflammatory acne.

 How Long Will the Results of Comedone Extraction Last?

-Whiteheads: The good news is that whiteheads do tend to go away completely within 12 days after extractions.
+- Whiteheads: Whiteheads usually go away completely within 12 days after extractions.
 In other words, whiteheads will not reappear in the same spot.
 Of course, with time, new whiteheads will likely pop up in other places.

-Blackheads: The bad news is that blackheads usually refill--in other words, they regain their black centers and look like blackheads again--only 2-6 weeks after comedone extraction.8 In addition, there is always the possibility that the extraction fails to completely remove the contents of the skin pore, which means the blackhead may come back even sooner.5
+- Blackheads: Blackheads usually refill and regain their black centers 2 - 6 weeks after comedone extraction.8 There is always the possibility that the extraction fails to completely remove the contents of the skin pore, and in this case the blackhead may come back sooner.5

 Comedone extraction may also temporarily stop whiteheads and blackheads from turning into inflammatory lesions like papules and pustules.
 By catching these lesions while they are still mild and non-inflammatory, you can nip the formation of new inflammatory lesions in the bud.